from left to right

 Gianluca Paglia, Project Manager Act for Change LAB and reporting

 An EPFL environmental science engineer, he participated in the launch of the EPFL Solar Decathlon project and created the SOLAR association.
 After some experience in environmental consulting firms, he launched the Act for Change LAB project in 2018, a platform for sustainable projects for students on campus.

 Environmental engineer (EPFL,1997), holder of an MBA with a specialization in social responsibility of organizations from Laval University (2009).
 She joined the Sustainable Campus unit in 2011 after 12 years of experience in environmental management and sustainable development in Switzerland and Canada.
 Responsible for the university’s environmental management system, founder of the ACT FOR CHANGE program in 2015, a sustainability challenge for the community, which is in its 5th edition, and the introduction of washable tableware at EPFL in 2017 among other projects.

-Luca Fontana, specialist in sustainable mobility on campus.
+Luca Fontana, EPFL sustainable mobility manager

 A graduate of the University of Lausanne in Geosciences and Environment, with a specialization in sustainable urban planning, he took over the major mobility issues in March 2016, including the annual survey on commuting mobility.
 It focuses on the deployment of the Mobility Plan, in particular through the parking policy and incentives for public transport and soft mobility.
 It is currently developing the BusinessMobility Plan aimed at mitigating the environmental impact of EPFL professional flights.

 Have a look on our highlights reading our annual report 2018.

 In 2009, EPFL received the ISCN Excellence in Construction Award.
 This award honours the exemplarity of the avant-garde sustainable development measures taken on EPFL campus.
 The ISCN Jury rewarded the relevance and persistence of the ecological and social choices, which can inspire future university campuses.